SHDShim/PeakPo/README.md

 ## How to cite

-S.-H. Shim.
-(2017) PeakPo - A python software for X-ray diffraction analysis at high pressure and high temperature.
+S.-H. Shim (2017) PeakPo - A python software for X-ray diffraction analysis at high pressure and high temperature.
 Zenodo. http://doi.org/10.5281/zenodo.810199